MicrosoftDocs/PowerShell-Docs/gallery/psget/module/modulewithpseditionsupport.md

 -a----         7/5/2016   1:35 PM              0 MyCoreClrRM.dl
 ```

-## PowerShell Gallery users can find the list of modules supported on a specific PowerShell Edition using tags PSEdition_Desktop and PSEditon_Core.
+## PowerShell Gallery users can find the list of modules supported on a specific PowerShell Edition using tags PSEdition_Desktop and PSEdition_Core.
-Modules without PSEdition_Desktop and PSEditon_Core tags are considered to work fine on PowerShell Desktop editions.
+Modules without PSEdition_Desktop and PSEdition_Core tags are considered to work fine on PowerShell Desktop editions.

 ```powershell